Active ingredient

 Tell your doctor immediately if you are taking astemizole, terfenadine (an antihistamine for treating allergies) or cisapride (used for stomach upsets) or pimozide (used for treating mental illness) or quinidine (used for treating heart arrhythmia) or erythromycin (an antibiotic for treating infections) as these should not be taken with Fluconazole Capsules (see section: “Do not take Fluconazole Capsules if you”).

 There are some medicines that may interact with Fluconazole Capsules.
-Make sure your doctor knows if you are taking any of the following medicines:
+Make sure your doctor knows if you are taking any of the following medicines as a dose adjustment or monitoring may be required to check that the medicines are still having the desired effect:

 You can take your medicine with or without a meal.

-Fluconazole taken during the first trimester of pregnancy may increase the risk of miscarriage.
+Fluconazole taken during the first or second trimester of pregnancy may increase the risk of miscarriage.

-Fluconazole taken at low doses during the first trimester may slightly increase the risk of a baby being born with birth defects affecting the bones and/or muscles.
+Fluconazole taken during the first trimester may increase the risk of a baby being born with birth defects affecting the heart, bones and/or muscles.

 When driving vehicles or using machines, it should be taken into account that occasionally dizziness or fits may occur.